ddrscott/ddrscott.site/docs/blog/2023/wordy-passwords.md

 ## Alternative Word List

 We experimented with other word lists. [doyle.txt](https://www.dataturd.com/words/doyle.txt) contains words from Sherlock Holmes.
-Source code for how the word list was build is [here](https://github.com/ddrscott/wordy-passwords)
+Source code for how the word list was built is [here](https://github.com/ddrscott/wordy-passwords)

 Feel free to search the Internet for other word lists.

 ## Closing

 The terminal is a magical place where mountains of code can be replaced with a few razor sharp commands.
-`shuf` and `paste` can make short work many tasks.
+`shuf` and `paste` can make short work of many tasks.
 Let us know what you come up with in the comments below!